figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MANIFEST.md

 Like an orchestra, your subgraph is made up of a bunch of pieces that need to play nicely together for the music to sound good.
 Think of the manifest as the conductor: it sits in the middle and coordinates everything.

-If you open your NEAR-Subgraph-Template repository in a code editor like Visual Studio Code, you should see the manifest file called `subgraph.yaml`.
+Look for the folder called `subgraphs` and its child `near-subgraph-template`.
+It should look like this below.
+The manifest is the file called `subgraph.yaml`.

 ![SG folder](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/the-graph-near/manifest-01.png)